BBAILab/nn/index.md

 <!--- ![Under construction](under_construction.jpg) --->

 <!--- **This web site is under construction!!!** --->

+# Neural Network Research by Bradley and Blossom

 This site is a repository that contains ancillary content for the research of James R. Bradley and A. Paul Blossom focusing on generating adversarial examples for neural networks for the purposes of: